NVIDIA/bionemo-framework/sub-packages/bionemo-size-aware-batching/README.md

 *   [**size_aware_batching**](#sampler.size_aware_batching): A generator that batches elements from an iterable while ensuring that the total size of each batch does not exceed a specified maximum.
 *   [**SizeAwareBatchSampler**](#sampler.SizeAwareBatchSampler): A class that batches elements of varying sizes while ensuring that the total size of each batch does not exceed a specified maximum.
-*   [**BucketBatchSampler**](#BucketBatchSampler): A class that groups elements of varying sizes based on predefined bucket ranges, and batches elements from each bucket to ensure that each batch has elements with homogeneous sizes.
+*   [**BucketBatchSampler**](#BucketBatchSampler): A class that groups elements of varying sizes based on predefined bucket ranges, and create batches with elements from each bucket to ensure that each batch has elements with homogeneous sizes.

 # API reference and examples